leomandarino/loruki/README.md

 > Create variables for repeating properties

 > Ctrl + k + u - On VS Code, adds a comment line automatically (I didn't know this and was super happy to find out lol)

+> Using utility classes is a really great idea, gonna incorporate it!